 While spine surgery is not for everyone, for those who must undergo surgery, I am often asked my opinion as to whether physical therapy is needed after surgery.
 Some patients and even doctors have been nervous about early physical therapy, preferring to wait 4-6 weeks prior to starting PT.

 However, one disadvantage of waiting is that during the first few weeks after surgery, patients have relatively little feedback from a health care professional on how to move, and bend and take care of their back.
-Whereas, if involved in physical therapy, the patient is able to learn and be more closely monitored as he/she heals.
+Whereas, if involved in physical therapy, such as the ones offered by professionals from the physical therapy in Idaho Falls, the patient is able to learn and be more closely monitored as he/she heals.

 Here is some reassuring news: